 Mr Smith has overall responsibility for the management and coordination of SAER provision within ORPS and is also designated the SAER Coordinator.
 He coordinates multi-agency meetings, educational assistant timetables, documentation and ensures compliance with departmental policy.
 He is responsible for the school’s Disability Resources System (SIMS), funding applications and renewals for students with special educational needs.

-Ms Melissa Powell is our chaplain and normally attends ORPS on Mondays and Thursdays; she is based in Cabin 14.
-The main focus of his role is student well-being and the development of resilience.
+Ms Melissa Powell is our chaplain and has been a chaplain for over 10 years and she finds the job very rewarding.
+Ms Powell normally attends ORPS on Mondays and Thursdays and is based in Cabin 14.
+The main focus of her role is student well-being and the development of resilience.
 Referrals for individual student support can be made through contact with Mr Smith.
 Melissa’s role includes all aspects of the student and family’s life and may very much involve supporting the whole family.

-The School Psychologist is Jenny Christophers.
+The School Psychologist is Petrina Wong.
 She is normally in school on Thursday.
 Referrals for the psychologist are made through Mr Smith.

 The role of the school psychologist is to apply their psychological and educational expertise to support students to achieve academic success, psychological health and social and emotional well-being.
 The psychologist will often participate in case-conferences with parents or work shoulder to shoulder with staff on the development of documented plans.